Lithuania

 Award Profile

 Applications will be considered in all fields, provided that projects are possible in affiliation with Lithuanian institutions of higher education.
-Candidates may also apply to work with a cultural institution or association or archive, but must have a Lithuanian institution of higher education as their primary affiliation.
-Preference will be given to research that addresses issues of significance to contemporary Lithuania and U.S. national security priorities, such as:
+Candidates may also apply to work with a cultural institution or archive but must have a Lithuanian institution of higher education as their primary affiliation.
+Preference will be given to research that addresses issues of significance to contemporary U.S. and Lithuania national security priorities, such as:

 - Regional and transatlantic security